UCI/CHOC Pediatric Endocrinology Fellowship Program

 University of California, Irvine

 UCI provides extensive, high quality education and clinical training, with 560 full-time faculty members and more than 1300 volunteer faculty members from 26 clinical departments.
 UCI sponsors a multitude of innovative and highly productive research programs.
 In addition to its adult programs, UCI serves as the sponsor for residencies in Pediatrics, Child Neurology, Combined Pediatrics/Anesthesia, and Medical Genetics, as well as fellowships in Neonatal/Perinatal Medicine, Pediatric Pulmonology, Pediatric Critical Care, Pediatric Infectious Disease, Pediatric Urology, Child and Adolescent Psychiatry.
 Read more about UCI Graduate Medical Education.

 CHOC is an academic, community-based hospital that serves as the main site for training in the fellowship.
 It has 334 beds, including a 30-bed PICU, 12-bed Cardiac ICU, 72-bed NICU and separate Oncology and Neuroscience units.
 In 2016-2017, there were 12,891 hospital discharges with 89,791 ED visits and 4,252 transports to CHOC.
-CHOC’s ED is a Level II pediatric trauma center.
+CHOC’s ED is a Level I pediatric trauma center.
 CHOC also operates primary care and specialty clinics throughout the county.
 The hospital serves about 2 million patients over 4 counties.
 The training and education of medical students, residents and fellows has been a longstanding focus of CHOC.
 Each year, CHOC trains about 290 residents and fellows from 38 different training programs, along with 190 medical students.